c-cube/ocaml-containers/README.md

   functorized printer and parser for S-expressions, respectively as actual S-expressions (like `sexplib`) and as canonical binary-safe S-expressions (like `csexp`)
+- `CCByte_buffer`: a better version of the standard `Buffer.t` which cannot be extended and prevents access to its internal byte array.
+This type is designed for (blocking) IOs and to produce complex strings incrementally in an efficient way.

 Now for a few examples: